influxdata/influxdb/ui/README.md

 UI assets for InfluxDB are automatically downloaded and embedded in the `influxd` binary when using the top-level `Makefile`.
 The UI assets are built and made available from the [`influxdata/ui` repository](https://github.com/influxdata/ui).
-Currently, this `ui` folder and its contents are being kept to preserve the ability to run end-to-end tests via Cypress in this repository against the built UI when changes are made to `influxdb`.
+All of the UI source code has been removed from this directory, and now lives in the [`influxdata/ui` repository](https://github.com/influxdata/ui).
+Please submit all PRs and issues related to the InfluxDB UI to the [`influxdata/ui` repository](https://github.com/influxdata/ui).

 ### Starting a Local Development Environment